Faroeste Caboclo: Plot

 One day, a very wealthy man arrived with a very shady job proposal, implied to be planting a bomb as an act of political terrorism (as Brazil was then under a military dictatorship).
 Disgusted, João said he won't protect powerful but cowardly men, and sent him off.
 Before leaving, angered, the man warned João that he had just thrown away his life.
 Distressed by this, João skipped work and went on a drinking binge, only to find out that he was replaced in his job.
 Without a better alternative, he turned to Pablo and became business partners with him: Pablo would bring drugs from Bolivia, and João would sell them in Planaltina.

 João's activities then got the attention of Jeremias, a major local dealer known for throwing rock and drugs parties, who saw him as an intruder on his turf.
 Learning of this, João got from Pablo a Winchester .22 rifle, but decided to wait until Jeremias made the first move.

 João's activities also kept him away from home for a long time.
 Homesick and missing Maria Lucia, he returns, only to find out that Jeremias had married her and got her pregnant.
 That was the last straw for João, who called Jeremias out for a duel the very next day at 2:00pm in Ceilândia, planning to kill both Jeremias and Maria Lúcia.
 Word of it somehow got out and even television broadcast the news about their duel.

 At the place of the duel, crowded with people who had seen the news on TV, Jeremias shot João in the back.
 In a twist of fate, a repentant Maria Lucia brought João's Winchester .22.
 Calling Jeremias a coward for shooting him in the back, João shot him five times.
 Maria Lúcia dies in the gunfight, by João's side.
 The bourgeoisie watching the event on TV was astonished by what they had just watched, but the poorer people of the crowd called João a saint for facing death with bravery.
+It is then revealed that João didn’t get his wish, which was that he wanted to go to Brasília to tell the president to help all the people who suffered.